#yodo – you only die once (GER) 2024-2025

 <p><span lang="EN-US">With Moving Identities, we’re delving deeper into European identity, inclusion, and diversity, exploring how different societies and cultures engage with DDGC topics. </span></p>

-<p><span lang="EN-US">Our goal is to create a research space where we can learn from local perspectives, blending these insights into a cross-cultural dialogue about death, grief and the collective fears surrounding them.
-Through participatory workshops and artistic expression, we hope to make death and grief feel less intimidating and to create a space for personal and cultural exchange.
-We want to bridge art and knowledge transfer, promoting understanding, acceptance and destigmatization of mortality-related issues.</span><span></span></p>
+<p><span lang="EN-US">The goal is to create a research space where we can learn from local perspectives, blending these insights into a cross-cultural dialogue about death, grief and the collective fears surrounding them.
+Through participatory workshops and artistic expression, I hope to make death and grief feel less intimidating and to create a space for personal and cultural exchange.
+I want to bridge art and knowledge transfer, promoting understanding, acceptance and destigmatization of mortality-related issues.</span><span></span></p>

 <p>Photo credit: Stephan Floss</p>